ir-rafio/Markdown-Documents/Data Structures Lab Test Editorial.md

 <details>
 <summary>Hint 3</summary>

-When will the smallest beauty value of a playlist change?
+When will the minimum beauty of a playlist change?

 </details>

 <details>
 <summary>Hint 3.5</summary>

-If adding a new composition to a playlist doesn't change the smallest beauty value of the playlist, it will always increase the pleasure.
+If adding a new composition to a playlist doesn't change the minimum beauty of the playlist, it will always increase the pleasure.

 </details>